 “The caller is in the house!
 The calls are coming from the house!”

-If the title isn’t familiar, you might remember it as Silent Night, Deadly Night, a name it was also released under.
+If the title isn’t familiar, you might remember it as Silent Night, Evil Night, a name it was also released under.
 And if some of the ideas seem familiar, that’s because this is where a whole bunch of modern slasher film tropes got their start.
 An anonymous stalking killer with unknown motives, teenagers in peril, everyday object murder weapons, the final girl.
 Another holiday-based slasher, Halloween, came out four years later and seems like it picked up where Black Christmas left off, switching out sorority girls and putting babysitters in peril instead.

 “They’re all gonna laugh at you!”

 More than forty of Stephen King’s stories and novels have been adapted into movies, but Carrie was the first.
 When a shy and unpopular girl with a wacko religious mother and latent but growing telekinetic powers is (pretty horribly) pranked at prom, bad things ensue.
 Sissy Spacek was nominated for an Academy Award for her performance in the lead, and Piper Laurie got a Supporting Actress nod for her hyper-disturbing portrayal of Carrie’s mom.

 Is a movie scarier if it’s based on truth?
 It certainly gets more attention.
 It’s a fact that a 23-year-old man killed his parents and siblings with a shotgun in an old house in Long Island.
 It’s a fact that another family moved in a year later — and left a month after that.
 Whether a blood ran down the stairs, demon eyed swine made appearances, or prophetic nightmares and a slew of other super creepy experiences plagued the family, is open to debate (and lawsuits).
 But none of that diminishes how menacing and evil this haunted house movie manages to be.
 And with 22 films based on the happenings at the house, this remains the first and best.

 Salem’s Lot (1979)